hexops/mach/glfw/README.md

 ## Contributing

 Contributions are very welcome.
-Just send a PR to this repository.
+If possible, please send pull requests to [the main repository](https://github.com/hexops/mach/tree/main/glfw) and once merged the change will get sync'd here.

 We track the latest stable release of GLFW, if you need a newer version we can start a development branch / figure that out - just open an issue.

-Once your PR is merged, if you're using Mach engine and wanting the changes there, it will be sync'd to the main repo via `git subtree`.